What Are You Going to Do With All That Food?

 - // Tuna Noodle Casserole – Add wheat.

 - // Stroganoff – Serve over rice.
-Add wheat berries to sauce.
+Add wheat berries to the sauce.

 - // Hamburger Macaroni – Add dry beans.